 U.S. Virgin Islands

 Case Western Reserve University (CWRU) is a private, not-for-profit institution located in Cleveland, Ohio.
-CWRU is authorized by the State of Ohio Department of Higher Education (formerly called Ohio Board of Regents) and is fully accredited by the Higher Learning Commission.
+CWRU is authorized by the State of Ohio Department of Higher Education and is fully accredited by the Higher Learning Commission.

 The Jack Joseph, and Morton Mandel School of Applied Social Sciences Master of Science in Social Administration (MSSA) program is accredited by the Council on Social Work Education (CSWE).